 Jennifer graduated from Loughborough University in 2018 with a Masters in Aeronautical Engineering and a Diploma in Industrial Studies.
 During her degree she completed a placement year at ITP Aero working in both jet engine design and certification.
 Currently Jennifer is a PhD student at Loughborough University researching jet engine noise cancellation through metamaterial acoustic liners.

-Jennifer is an active member of Women’s Engineering Society where she chaired the inaugural University Groups Board 18/19; and currently member of the Membership and Communications Directors Commitee's and the Student Groups Liaison Officer.
-She is passionate about promoting careers in STEM to all especially those with neruodiversity like her.
-(Autism, Dyslexia and Meares-Irlen Syndrome)
+Jennifer is an active member of Women’s Engineering Society where she chaired the inaugural University Groups Board 2018/19; and iscurrently member of the Membership and Communications Directors' Committees and the Student Groups Liaison Officer.
+She is passionate about promoting careers in STEM to all especially those with neurodiversity like her.
+(Autism, Dyslexia and Meares-Irlen Syndrome).

 Outside of WES Jennifer is a member of the Institute of Mechanical Engineering and a Student member of the Royal Aeronautical Society and Institute of Acoustics.
-Jennifer has been a STEM ambassador since 2016 working hard to inspire more young people into engineering speaking to 100’s of student from primary to sixth form.
-As well as featuring on local BBC radio highlighting the work of both STEM ambassadors and WES.
+Jennifer has been a STEM ambassador since 2016 working hard to inspire more young people into engineering speaking to hundreds of students from primary to sixth form, as well as featuring on local BBC radio highlighting the work of both STEM ambassadors and WES.

 Why join council?